rolandjlevy/js-sliders-game/notes.md

 # 👉 Sliders 👈

 Hey everyone!
 This Sliders brain-teaser game took me a week to code from scratch.
-It's really simple and fun to play - I challenge you to beat the highest score from the Leader Board 😄
+It's really simple and fun to play - just read the instructions below.
+I challenge you to beat the highest score from the Leader Board! 😄

 ### Features 💡
 - Leader board scores saved on the back-end with Firebase